surabent/surabent-profile/README.md

 Starting a new project while job hunting seems like a good idea.
 After all, creating my resume site might give the impression that I have things together, even though...
 Well, At least I’m somewhat motivated this time.

+-04/22/2025-
+- fix index.html file for 404 site.manifest in production console

 **material**

 - Lospec, a home for digitally restrictive art.